 Answer to common questions

 If you spend 6 hours daily, it may take you 3/4 months to learn web development at a certain level (beginner).
-And it will give you the opportunity to land small projects & it will bring low budget clients to you.
-After you gain the web development at a decent level and start building your own client source (that I mentioned in this post), it may take up to 6 months to get clients from your personal website.
+And it will give you the opportunity to land small projects & it will bring low-budget clients to you.
+After you gain web development at a decent level and start building your own client source (that I mentioned in this post), it may take up to 6 months to get clients from your personal website.